Introduction to While Loop

 }

-- If the condition evaluates to true, the code inside the loop executes.
+- If the condition is true, the code inside the loop runs.

-- If the condition is true, execute the loop body.
+- If the condition is false initially, the loop body may never execute.

 public static void main(String[] args) {

-i++; // Increment i to avoid infinite loop
+count++; // Increment to eventually stop the loop

 }